SummitESP/meta-aws-iot/README.md

 AWS_IOT_CREDENTIALS = "${TOPDIR}/conf/aws-certs.zip"
 ```

-Then build your image using 'bitbake'
+Then build your image using `bitbake`

 The credentials can be located at `/etc/aws-credentials/` on the built image.